Machine Learning in the 2HDM2S model for Dark Matter: Final Machine Learning Results

 \section{Final Machine Learning Results}

-Following the initial set of simulations showing the ability of the evolutionary algorithm in obtaining parameter points with the correct relic density, but lacking diversity in the Dark Matter mass plane, we set our goal on fully exploring the allowed parameter space of two DM candidates, with the condition $m_{DM_2} < 2 m_{DM_1}$, adding the novelty reward technique.
+Following the initial set of simulations showing the ability of the evolutionary algorithm in obtaining parameter points with the correct relic density, but lacking diversity in the Dark Matter mass plane, we set our goal on fully exploring the allowed parameter space adding the novelty reward technique.

 When we include indirect constraints, with exclusion lines shown in Fig.~\ref{indirect_lines}, we observe an increase in the time per generation of a factor of 4 and an increased convergence time.
 The strategy followed was then to only use \texttt{micrOMEGAs-6.2.3}~\cite{Alguero:2023zol} to numerically calculate the relic density and direct detection variables.
 For a set of simulations, we took parameter points that met the relic density from Planck and nucleon scattering constraints to check the annihilation bounds.
 As a next step, we passed again the valid (relic and direct detection) points through \texttt{micrOMEGAs-6.2.3}, probing for consistency with indirect detection bounds.
 We found the large majority of points to already satisfy the current indirect detection constraints.
-The final results with around $3$ million points, also satisfying all other constraints described in Sections~\ref{BFB}-~\ref{sec:exp}, are shown in Fig.~\ref{massfocus_relic}.
+The final results, also satisfying all other constraints described in Sections~\ref{BFB}-~\ref{sec:exp}, have the Dark Matter relic density within $3\sigma$ of the limits obtained by the Planck experiment~\cite{Planck:2018vyg}, satisfy the most recent direct detection bounds from LZ~\cite{LZ:2024zvo}, as well as the indirect detection constraints from Fig.~\ref{indirect_lines}.
+All other constraints described in Sections~\ref{BFB}-~\ref{sec:exp} are also considered.

-The figure is obtained in the following way.
-We start with some run, which typically will yield one of the line structures visible in Fig.~\ref{massfocus_relic}.
+We start with some run, which typically will yield one of the line structures visible in Fig.~\ref{omega_nofocus}.
 Next, we take a set of valid points, and we start seeded runs based on those, specifically targeting a novel mass region.
-For example, we looked specially into regions where both DM candidates lie below the mass of $m_{h1} = 125\,\text{GeV}$ and also regions where both lie above $500~\text{GeV}$.
-We believe that the gaps in the mass plane can be filled completely in the mass region shown (recall that we are imposing that there should be two DM particles).
-The allowed mass region for the DM candidates spans the entire mass range from half the Higgs mass to the high GeV scale.
+For example, we looked specially into regions where the DM candidate lies below the mass of $m_{h1} = 125\,\text{GeV}$ and also regions above $500~\text{GeV}$.
+We believe that the gaps in the mass plane can be filled completely in the mass region shown.
+The allowed mass region for the DM candidate spans the entire mass range from half the Higgs mass to the high GeV scale.

 No valid points were found in the mass region below $m_{h_1}/2$, as the latest LHC bound on the invisible branching ratio of the Higgs, BR($h\rightarrow \text{inv}$) $\leq$ 0.107 at $95\%$ C.L.~\cite{ATLAS:2023tkt}, comes into effect.